 - 256GB: $1,479 AUD

-While all three new devices will be available to order and buy at full price from Apple – plus retailers such as JB Hi-Fi and Harvey Norman – you’ll also be able to pick up each iPhone on a mobile or payment plan from the three big telcos.
-We won’t have official pricing details confirmed until tomorrow, but for a general run-down of the probable plans and extras available from Telstra, Optus and Vodafone, head to our iPhone XS price preview.
+While all three new devices are available to buy at full price from Apple —plus retailers such as JB Hi-Fi and Harvey Norman— you’re also able to pick up each iPhone on a mobile or payment plan from the three big telcos with device payments varying depending on the device and storage size.